 Based on the CSO's latest available quarterly estimates of constant price GDP, the Petroleum Sector recorded an expansion of 0.3 percent during the first quarter of 2023, subsequent to a marginally higher 0.4 percent increase in the preceding fourth quarter of 2022.
-Positive outturns in four (4) petroleum industries offset the declines registered in the remaining four (4) industries during the three-month period ended March 2023 (Appendix 2).

-Real output in the Manufacture of Petrochemicals industry, the leading Petroleum Sector contributor to Real GDP, decreased by 3.5 percent during the January to March 2023 period, representing a deeper contraction than the 2.1 percent economic decline recorded in the final quarter of 2022.
-Increased downtime at several petrochemical plants was a major contributing factor to the industry's negative outturn during the quarter ended March 2023.
+Positive outturns in four (4) petroleum industries offset the declines registered in the remaining four (4) industries during the threemonth period ended March 2023 (Appendix 2).
+Realoutputinthe Manufacture of Petrochemicals industry, the leading Petroleum Sector contributor to Real GDP, decreased by 3.5 percent during the major contributing factor to the industry's negative outturn during the quarter ended March 2023.
 Notably, the Nutrien Trinidad (Nutrien) urea plant was offline during February and March 2023 as a result of planned outages, whereas the melamine production facility was offline during the same period due to unplanned outages.
 The Manufacture of Petrochemicals industry was also impacted by a reduction in the supply of natural gas to the plants and the continued absence of output from the Nutrien 03 ammonia plant, which was idled indefinitely in August 2022 and remained offline during the first three months of 2023.